Tom Rowland (politician): Cleveland mayorship

+Rowland was appointed fire commissioner for the City of Cleveland and a few months later retiring mayor Bill Schultz asked Rowland to run for mayor.
 Rowland was elected in 1991 and served 26 years as mayor.
-During his tenure Cleveland's population grew from about 28,000 to 45,000.
-He retired from the position in 2017.

-The Museum Center at Five Points and the Cleveland Regional Jetport were constructed during his tenure.
-Cleveland is the sixteenth-largest city in Tennessee and has the fifth-largest industrial economy in the state.
-Before becoming mayor, Rowland was a radio station owner and broadcast journalist.
+During his tenure Cleveland's population grew from over 30,000 to approximately 45,000.
+Cleveland became the sixteenth-largest city in Tennessee and had the fifth-largest industrial economy in the state.
+Rowland retired from the position in 2018.